gopsur/The-PhD-insight/Data&methods/zhang&li/why.md

 Why i am doing this?

-1. To compare how zhang doone this computation, and how much it is matching with observations, for using in our modelling strategy
+Comparison with Zhang and Li's Computation: We aim to compare our results with the computations by Zhang and Li to assess how closely our findings align with observational data.
+This comparison will help refine our modeling strategy and improve its accuracy.

-2. It is not practically possible to run a lot of number of models to get a MMM (which remove much of internal variability among models) , so we can make use of the wide range of CMIP models to understand how each parameters contributions
+Challenges of Running Multiple Model ensemble for MEM: Running numerous models to obtain a Multi-ensemble Mean (MMM) is not practically feasible.
+However, by utilizing a broad range of CMIP models (1 member), we can still understand the contributions of individual parameters, helping us mitigate the effects of internal variability.

-3. This is more intersting to understand the mechanism part which will allow us to understand how each variables contribute to the indian ocean warming
+Understanding Mechanisms: This approach provides valuable insights into the underlying mechanisms driving Indian Ocean warming.
+It will allow us to identify how different variables contribute to this warming, enhancing our understanding of the climate system's dynamics.

-4. Finally it allow us to compare our simulations and we will be able to tell that we can better mach our simulations with cmip simulations , so that we can do sensitivity experiments and understand the contributions
+Simulation Comparison and Sensitivity Experiments: By comparing our simulations with CMIP simulations, we can assess how closely our results match real-world observations.
+This will enable us to conduct sensitivity experiments and further investigate the contributions of different factors to the observed warming patterns.